-GridHome Group LLC (“GridHome Group,” “we,” “us,” or “our”) operates websites, platforms, and related services made available under the GridHome Group, LocalProRepairs, TradeHomeBase, and TradeFieldWork brands, including gridhomegroup.com, tradehomebase.com, tradefieldwork.com, and localprorepairs.com, together with related webpages, applications, and support services (collectively, the “Services”).
+GridHome Group LLC ("GridHome Group," "we," "us," or "our") operates websites, platforms, applications, tools, communications, and related services made available under the GridHome Group, LocalProRepairs, TradeHomeBase, and TradeFieldWork brands, including gridhomegroup.com, localprorepairs.com, tradehomebase.com, tradefieldwork.com, and related webpages, hosted applications, support services, and communications (collectively, the "Services").

-This Privacy Policy explains how we collect, use, disclose, and protect personal information when you use our Services.
+This Privacy Policy explains how we collect, use, disclose, retain, and protect personal information when you use the Services.

 1. Scope